rohanmirch/SelfieEvaluator/README.md

 #Johanna Karras

 Hacktech 2018
-Uses MS Custom Vision API to evaluate selfies
+Uses Microsoft Custom Vision API to evaluate selfies

 selfie1.py is a self-contained python file that contains the current version of the application.